Detection of gravitational waves in circular particle accelerators II. Response analysis and parameter estimation using synthetic data: Models and numerical procedures

 \subsection{Numerical integration procedure}

-We use Boole's rule quadrature \cite{Ubale2012} over a timestep to compute its contribution to the integral of Eq.~(\ref{dtcircular2}).
-Starting from the initial value of the integral (equal to zero), the contribution of each timestep is added to the integral, and its cumulative value is saved after each timestep.
-We perform this procedure till the halting condition (mentioned in Sect.~\ref{subsect_A}) is reached.
+In order to compute the response of our SRGO (Section~\ref{ring_model}) to a GW produced by a given source (Section~\ref{subsect_A}), we use Boole's quadrature rule \cite{Ubale2012} over a timestep corresponding to our chosen sampling rate to compute its contribution to the integral of Eq.~(\ref{dtcircular2}).
+Starting from the initial value of the integral ($= 0$), the contribution of each timestep is added to the integral, and its cumulative value is saved after each timestep.
 Thus, we numerically obtain the SRGO response signal as a time series.